The following generic options apply to all transports:

 If this option is set, the string is expanded at transport time and replaces the existing return path (envelope sender) value in the copy of the message that is being delivered.
 An empty return path is permitted.
 This feature is designed for remote deliveries, where the value of this option is used in the SMTP MAIL command.
 If you set return_path for a local transport, the only effect is to change the address that is placed in the Return-path: header line, if one is added to the message (see the next option).

 The expansion can refer to the existing value via $return_path.
-This is either the message's envelope sender, or an address set by the errors_to option on a router.
+This is either the message's envelope sender, or an address set by the errors_address option on a router.
 If the expansion is forced to fail, no replacement occurs; if it fails for another reason, delivery is deferred.
-This option can be used to support VERP (Variable Envelope Return Paths) see chapter 43.
+This option can be used to support VERP (Variable Envelope Return Paths) - see chapter 42.

-Note: If a delivery error is detected locally, including the case when a remote server rejects a message at SMTP time, the bounce message is not sent to the value of this option, but to the previously set errors address (which defaults to the incoming sender address).
+Note: If a delivery error is detected locally, the bounce message is not sent to the value of this option, but to the previously set errors address.

 If this option is true, a Return-path: header is added to the message.
 Although the return path is normally available in the prefix line of BSD mailboxes, this is commonly not displayed by MUAs, and so the user does not have easy access to it.